kickinbahk/personal-goals/README.md

 4. Just Build Websites
 5. React

-# February 29, 2016
+# March 7, 2016

-### This Week's Focus: Node and Express/Taxes
+### This Week's Focus: Websockets Presentation/Add Database to Node Todo

 ## Things I will do this Week:

-- [x] The Complete Node JS Developer Course - Section: 7 - Project: Todo REST API
+- [ ] The Complete Node JS Developer Course - Section: 8 - Working With A Real Database (and adding it to the Todo API)
-- [ ] Reorganize Chrome Bookmarks
+- [ ] HeadFirst Javascript - Chapter 7: Serious Types
-- [x] Blog Post - First Draft - Comma Separating Your Variables in Javascript
+- [ ] Blog Post - Publish Post - Comma Separating Your Variables in Javascript
-- [x] HeadFirst Javascript - Chapter 6: Getting To Know the DOM
-- [ ] Fantasy Baseball Ranks 50-100
+- [ ] Presentation preparation - Websockets - RRuG
-- [x] Taxes

 ## Things I will do in the Future: